onera/Cassiopee/Compressor/doc/source/Compressor.rst

 .. py:function:: Compressor.PyTree.compressCartesian(a)

     Compress zones if they are regular Cartesian grids.
-Create a CaresianData node containing the 6 floats
+Create a CartesianData node containing the 6 floats
     corresponding to first point and steps in 3 directions.

     Exists also as an in-place version (_compressCartesian) which modifies a and returns None.